zallahve/Wirehole-TorProxy-CloudDeployment/README.md

 Finally, we will see how we can bring Wirehole with dedicated Tor proxy to Cloud.
 We will deploy Wireguard VPN, Pi-Hole DNS Ad-blocking, and Tor proxy over HTTPS in a cloud provider - or locally - using Terraform and Ansible.

+## What you’ll need

+Raspberry Pi that’s running Raspberry Pi OS
+Power cable that’s compatible with your Raspberry Pi.
+External keyboard and a way to attach it to your Raspberry Pi HDMI or micro HDMI cable, depending on your model of Raspberry Pi External monitor
+Ethernet cable if not connecting over Wi-Fi

 ## Quickstart
 To get started all you need to do is clone the repository and spin up the containers.